KidkArolis/jetpack/docs/01-configuration-options.md

 ### `jetpack/options`

 Reads the resolved jetpack configuration.
-Useful for server-side HTML rendering, accessing the asset list, etc. This API does not parse `process.argv`; pass CLI-like values explicitly when you need them.
+This API does not parse `process.argv`; pass CLI-like values explicitly when you need them.

 ```js
 import getOptions, { resolveOptions } from 'jetpack/options'